Please read before searching for electronic vendor payment invoices.

 - Invoice Amount

-- Customer Reference Number (may display Customer Account Number or describe what the payment is for)
+- Customer Reference Number (may display Customer Invoice Number or describe what the payment is for)

 The State does not provide a vendor / payee with a notification of deposit.
 The remittance data is provided to your financial institution, and it is their responsibility to provide their customer (the payee) with the remittance data contained in the ANSI X12 820 Payment Order / Remittance Advice transaction set in the CTX addenda records.